 5. Take care of each other’s emotional needs

-One important part of a healthy relationship is making sure you are taking care of your spouse’s emotional needs as well as their physical ones.
+One important part of a healthy relationship is making sure you are taking care of your spouse’s emotional needs as well as their physical ones which includes intimacy and sex.
 Build trust and show your partner respect to help create emotional intimacy.

 6. Cuddle and kiss